fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 ![](Seventh_circle_quantile_regression_1_files/figure-GFM/unnamed-chunk-29-1.png)<!-- -->![](Seventh_circle_quantile_regression_1_files/figure-GFM/unnamed-chunk-29-2.png)<!-- -->

 <br/> Heteroskedasticity in log(Rent) appears to be stabilized.
 The
-residuals still have heavy tails, but to a lesser degree than the model with the original response. <br/>
+residuals still have heavier tails than expected, but to a lesser degree than the model with the original response. <br/>

 ![](Seventh_circle_quantile_regression_1_files/figure-GFM/unnamed-chunk-30-1.png)<!-- -->![](Seventh_circle_quantile_regression_1_files/figure-GFM/unnamed-chunk-30-2.png)<!-- -->